great-expectations/great_expectations/docs/guides/connecting_to_your_data/how_to_choose_which_dataconnector_to_use.md

 ```

 Note that the `InferredAssetFileSystemDataConnector` **infers** `data_asset_names` **from the regex you provide.** This is the key difference between InferredAssetDataConnector and ConfiguredAssetDataConnector, and also requires that one of the `group_names` in the `default_regex` configuration be `data_asset_name`.

+The `glob_directive` is provided to give the `DataConnector` information about the directory structure to expect for each Data Asset.
+The default `glob_directive` for the `InferredAssetFileSystemDataConnector` is `"*"` and therefore must be overridden when your data_references exist in subdirectories.

 ### When to use a ConfiguredAssetDataConnector